fluiddyn/fluidsimfoam/doc/tuto_phill.myst.md

 +++ {"user_expressions": []}

 However, we require a little bit more code in this notebook.
-You may merely glance at the output of this cell since the way we execute this command is extremely peculiar to this tutorial provided as notebook.
+You may merely glance at the output of this cell since the way we execute this command is peculiar to this tutorial provided as notebook.

 ```{code-cell} ipython3
 ---